-The Registrar's office is committed to cultivating new relationships with community organizations and stakeholders, as well as strengthening our existing relationships with community partners during the transition to the vote center model.
+The Registrar's office already has a robust voter education and outreach program with five dedicated full-time staff along with an additional 18 to 20 seasonal staff during election cycles.
+Our outreach coordinators have strong and well-established relationships with community leaders and stakeholders.
+We are committed to cultivating new partnerships with community organizations, as well as strengthening our existing relationships with community partners during the transition to the vote center model.